bheitshu/Credit_Risk_Analysis/README.md

 <img width="768" alt="Screen Shot 2021-03-05 at 9 28 10 AM" src="https://user-images.githubusercontent.com/72036895/110144057-250adc80-7d95-11eb-9f20-f521629bcca5.png">

 The balance accurancy score is 53% with the high risk precision at 1% and a 70% sensitivity leading to a F1 at 2%.
-Because the low_risk category has such a high number the precision is at 100% with 57% sensitivity.
+Because many false-positives the category has the precision at 100% with 57% sensitivity.

 ### BalancedRandomForestClassifier